-- (b) to establish high quality standards and guidance for other types of assurance services on both financial and non-financial matters; - (c) to establish high quality standards and guidance for other related services; - (d) to establish high quality standards and guidance for quality control covering the scope of services addressed by the AASC; - (e) to publish other pronouncements on auditing and assurance matters, thereby advancing public understanding of the roles and responsibility of auditors and assurance service providers; and - (f) to bring about convergence of Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+- 7. In 2001, Council adopted the policy of achieving convergence of Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements (the Convergence).
+Council's objectives in this respect are: - (a) to establish high quality auditing standards and guidance for financial statement audits that are generally accepted and recognized by investors, auditors, governments, regulators and other key stakeholders; - (b) to establish high quality standards and guidance for other types of assurance services on both financial and non-financial matters; - (c) to establish high quality standards and guidance for other related services; - (d) to establish high quality standards and guidance for quality control covering the scope of services addressed by the AASC;

+- (e) to publish other pronouncements on auditing and assurance matters, thereby advancing public understanding of the roles and responsibility of auditors and assurance service providers: and - (f) to bring about convergence of Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements.

-Relationship with International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements
+Relationship with International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements

-8. Although Council has a policy to achieve convergence of Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, Council may consider it appropriate to include additional requirements in a Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncement or, in some exceptional cases, to deviate from an International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncement.
-Each Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncement issued by Council contains information about the extent of conformity with the equivalent International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncement.
+8. Although Council has a policy to achieve convergence of Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements, Council may consider it appropriate to include additional requirements in a Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncement or, in some exceptional cases, to deviate from an International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncement.
+Each Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncement issued by Council contains information about the extent of conformity with the equivalent International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncement.